 - Give away online.
 With the era of social media, it’s all too easy to send out a message online, and box seekers will find you.
 You can offer your boxes as freebies on famous UK websites like Gumtree, Freecycle, Freegle and many more.

 - Give away to colleagues.
-Another great option is let people in your office know.
-If your work place employs more than 100 people, there will most probably be a colleagues that desperately needs your boxes.
+Another great option is to let people in your office know.
+If your workplace employs more than 100 people, there will most probably be a colleague that desperately needs your boxes.

 How to Get Rid of Moving Boxes Through Selling